-In order to be eligible for a refund, classes must be dropped prior to the refund deadline date.
-All unrequested refunds will be issued at the end of each semester and will not be transferred to a future semester.
-Refund deadline dates are available on the student billing and registration statement.
-Requested refunds are processed approximately six weeks after the refund deadline.
-For more information, please contact the the Student Business Office at (661) 362-3033.
+Refunds: In order to be eligible for a refund, classes must be dropped prior to the refund deadline date.
+All unrequested refunds will be issued at the end of each semester and will not automatically be transferred to a future semester.
+Refund deadline dates are available on the Class Schedule.
+Requested refunds are processed approximately six weeks after the request.
+For more information, please contact the Student Business Office at (661) 362-3033.